Yolololo15/Yolololo15.github.io/Documentation/Math.md

 * Value2

 ### MOD ###
-Gets the module of two numbers and stores the result in a variable
+Gets the modulo of two numbers and stores the result in a variable

 * VariableNumber
 * Value1